-Moreover, there are more and more companies incorporating OKRs into their strategies, although not every employee might have the best understanding of them.
+Moreover, despite more and more companies starting to track OKRs as part of their business strategy not every employee might have the best understanding of them.

-Once again, we want to offer a helping hand to shed some light on how to work with OKRs in a visual and dynamic way - because no one gets excited just by looking at plain numbers!
+Once again, we want to offer a helping hand to shed some light on how to track OKRs and how to work with them in a visual and dynamic way - because no one gets excited just by looking at plain numbers!